flicstar/flicstar.github.io/_posts/2022-08-04-tech-comm-trends.md

 ---

-Tom Johnson wrote a series about the [Trends to follow or forget in tech comm](https://idratherbewriting.com/trends/trends-to-follow-or-forget-intro.html).
+Tom Johnson wrote a series about the '[trends to follow or forget in tech comm](https://idratherbewriting.com/trends/trends-to-follow-or-forget-intro.html)'.
 He’s put a lot of work into pulling it together and I encourage you to check it out.
 I feel like I could call BINGO! on a lot of these, so decided to write a brief blurb about my experience with each trend.
 It makes me feel old.

 ## HATs and single-sourcing